xunzhou/terraform-oci-oke/docs/instructions.md

 ```

 #### oci-cli
 oci-cli is pre-configured for the opc user on the bastion instances.
-To use, set the create_bastion to true and pick an availability domain (1,2,3)
+To use the bastion, set the `create_bastion=true` and pick an availability domain (1,2,3) e.g. the configuration below will create the bastion host in AD1.

-Enable 1 of the bastion instances in terraform.tfvars in the 'availability_domains' variable e.g.

 ```
 create_bastion = "true"